mk-fg/python-onedrive/doc/api.md

     * get(obj\_id, byte\_range=None)

-        Download and return an file (object) or a specified byte_range from it.
+        Download and return a file object or a specified byte_range from it.

-        See HTTP Range header (rfc2616) for possible byte_range formats, some examples: "0-499" - byte offsets 0-499 (inclusive), "-500"
+        See HTTP Range header (rfc2616) for possible byte_range formats,

+        Examples: "0-499" - byte offsets 0-499 (inclusive), "-500" -
-        \- final 500 bytes.
+        final 500 bytes.

     * put(path\_or\_tuple, folder\_id='me/skydrive', overwrite=True)

-        Upload a file (object), possibly overwriting (default behavior) a file with the same "name" attribute, if exists.
+        Upload a file (object), possibly overwriting (default behavior) a file with the same "name" attribute, if it exists.

         First argument can be either path to a local file or tuple of "(name, file)", where "file" can be either a file-like object or